SysManSquad/sysmansquadblogdev/content/posts/2021-02-17-keeping-up-with-distribution-points/index.md

                     </p>

                     <p>
-                      If you <em>do</em> run this from the DP, note that it will need to be with a service account which has Full Admin rights within ConfigMgr.
+                      If you *do* run this from the DP, note that it will need to be with a service account which has Full Admin rights within ConfigMgr.
 So take that into consideration when deciding how to automate this.
                     </p>

                     <h2>